Kipok/NeMo-Skills/docs/inference.md

 ## Without code execution

+All of the released OpenMath models require code execution, so if you want to use one of them, please refer to the previous section.
+If you want to try some other model (e.g. llama3) and don't want to execute code, you can use the following simpler workflow.

 3. Start model server.
 We recommend using TensorRT-LLM for fastest inference, but NeMo or vLLM might be easier to setup (works on more GPU types and does not require conversion for pretrained models).